yellowflowersorganics-star/smartcrop-os/docs/AWS_DEPLOYMENT_GUIDE.md

-# 🚀 SmartCrop OS - Complete AWS Deployment Guide
+# 🚀 SmartCrop - Complete AWS Deployment Guide

-This guide will walk you through deploying SmartCrop OS to AWS from scratch.
+This guide will walk you through deploying SmartCrop to AWS from scratch.

 ## 📋 Table of Contents